adobe/aem-dispatcher-docker/README.md

 # Dispatcher Docker image

 This is a simple dispatcher image that is very close to an AMS setup.
-It builds on top of [centos7](https://hub.docker.com/_/centos/) since the AMS dispatcher is build on top of Redhat Enterprise Linux 7.7 and contains the default Dispatcher 2.6 configuration.
+It builds on top of [centos7](https://hub.docker.com/_/centos/) since the AMS dispatcher is build on top of Redhat Enterprise Linux 7.7 and contains the default AMS Dispatcher 2.6 configuration.

-The default publish host has been set to `localhost` and the default renderer is set to `host.docker.internal:4503` which should point to AEM instance running on your local computer.
+The default publish host has been set to `publish.docker.local` and the default renderer is set to `host.docker.internal:4503` which should point to the AEM instance running on your local computer.

 [HAProxy](https://www.haproxy.org/) has been embedded in the image to support SSL connections the mimic how AMS has setup their ELBs/AppGWs.